Michele Abbatemarco

 Languages Spoken

-Young Michele’s interest in food took a creative turn when he stumbled onto the Michelin Guide at a local restaurant and discovered that great chefs were like artists.
-He learned to draw inspiration from the world around him, with Mother Nature as his very first muse, from the hilly landscapes of his hometown to its reddish earth hues.
-“After nature, I moved on to the artistry of man – painting, sculpture, architecture,” he notes.
-“I love to reflect beauty in my dishes, and to play with different shapes, colours and textures.”
+Michele’s interest in food took a creative turn when he stumbled onto the Michelin Guide and discovered that great chefs were like artists.
+Curiosity sparked, he learned to draw inspiration from the natural world around him – the hilly landscapes and earthy soils of his hometown – before finding his creative focus in man’s artistry – painting, sculpture and design.
+The appeal has proved enduring, becoming a hallmark of his work: “I love to reflect aesthetic beauty in my desserts, to play with form, colour and texture.”

-Interestingly, it was only after graduating from cooking school in Italy that Michele discovered the more specialised joy of pastry-making.
-This new-found passion ultimately led him to Lucas Carton (3 Michelin stars) in Paris, where he found “the highest expression of gastronomy” under the legendary leadership of Chef Alain Senderen.
-While in Paris, Michele met the greatest representatives of French pastry and visited the boutiques of these masters, increasing his knowledge of the craft at every step.
-Upon returning to Italy as pastry chef at Antica Osteria del Ponte (2 Michelin stars), he applied the lessons from his childhood as well as his youth, combining French-style rigour with meticulously sourced Italian ingredients.
-In 2005, he moved to the Tokyo branch of the same restaurant, followed by a rewarding tenure as pastry chef at Cuisines Michel Troisgros – his most recent role prior to joining Four Seasons.
+After graduating from cooking school, Michele’s passion for pastry led him to Lucas Carton (3 Michelin stars) in Paris, where he found the highest expression of gastronomy under the legendary Chef Alain Senderen.
+While in Paris, Michele made it a point to meet the masters of French pastry, refining his craft at every step.
+Returning to Italy as Pastry Chef at Antica Osteria del Ponte (two Michelin stars), he learned to merge French-style rigour with carefully sourced Italian ingredients.
+In 2005, he moved to the restaurant’s Tokyo branch, followed by a rewarding tenure at Cuisines Michel Troisgros before joining Four Seasons.